Meet the Artist // Esteban Patino

 I do let it filter through the work, because I’m here, you know.
 Some people, they bring what they do and they keep repeating what they do, but I think if we’re here we should let it come through.
 There’s another month and a half, so we’ll see.

-That [blue, orange and gray] painting started to look like birds flying away, and there are a lot of birds and those sounds around here.
-And this [blue and orange] one I was working on, and just finished a couple of days ago – to me, it looks like an owl, so I named it Night Owl.
+There’s one painting that started to look like birds flying away, and there are a lot of birds and those sounds around here.
+And there’s a blue and orange one I was working on, and just finished a couple of days ago – to me, it looks like an owl, so I named it Night Owl.
 Because in Berlin, you go out a lot, and you stay out really late.
 And you start seeing things that aren’t there.